These are the most expensive private jets owned by celebrities

 Who are the owners of the world’s costliest private aircraft?

 Saudi Prince Al-Waleed bin Talal would be the owner of the world’s costliest private jet if royals, who are otherwise political figures, are included among celebrities.
-His custom-made Airbus A380 is worth more than USD 400 million.
+His custom-made Airbus A380 is worth more than USD 400 million (INR 3,312 crore approx.).

 Excluding royals, Russian oligarch Alisher Usmanov is technically the owner of the world’s costliest private jet.
-His Airbus A340-300 is worth an estimated USD 400 million.
+His Airbus A340-300 is worth an estimated USD 400 million (INR 3,312 crore approx.).
 But the former Arsenal FC owner cannot use it (or any of his other private jets and helicopters) because of US sanctions imposed on him following the Russian invasion of Ukraine.

 Usmanov’s Airbus A340-300 was registered in the Isle of Man.
 According to an investigative report by Forbes, Isle of Man de-registered the aircraft along with some others on 3 March 2022.
 The massive aircraft can carry 375 passengers and is equipped with the highest levels of luxury money can buy.

 Another Russian oligarch, Roman Abramovich, is another name on the celebrity-rich list who owns multiple private aircraft — at least four fixed-wing planes — but cannot apparently use any because of sanctions.
 Abramovich’s costliest ride to fly around is an Aruba-registered Boeing 767-300.
-Worth an estimated USD 170 million, Forbes’ story shows that it is still not de-registered and was not under a US seizure warrant at the time of filing of the report.
+Worth an estimated USD 170 million (INR 1,407 crore approx.), Forbes’ story shows that it is still not de-registered and was not under a US seizure warrant at the time of filing of the report.
 Its fate, however, is unclear.

 Business tycoons and other celebrities with expensive private aircraft